-It wasn’t long into the second week when Michael’s Pizza Shoppe had competition.
+It wasn’t long into the second week when Michael’s Pizza Shoppe had a competition.
 Haleigh opened up shop, just across the town by the windows.
-She offered pizza four days a week and while her pizzas were smaller (on a Ritz Cracker) they were also priced lower.
+She offered pizza four days a week, and while her pizzas were smaller (on a Ritz Cracker), they were also priced lower.

-It may have only been elementary school, but my students learned economics, the art of doing business and competition.
-They also learned how to earn money… and how to spend.
+It may have only been elementary school, but my students learned economics, the art of doing business, and competition.
+They also learned how to earn money… and how to spend it.